sderosiaux/golb/src/pages/2018-08-15-never-commit-too-early-1/index.md

 ---
 title: "Types: Never commit too early - Part 1: The Free Theorems"
 description: "We can learn a lot from functions just by looking at their signatures.
-The simpler the types, the easiest to understand and work with it.
+The simpler the types, the easiest it is to understand it.
 Polymorphism and Pure Functional Programming help us."
 date: "2018-08-15T12:00Z"
 is_blog: true
 path: "/articles/2018/08/15/types-never-commit-too-early-part1/"